How to Identify Addiction

 - Smelling like smoke or alcohol

-In addition to looking for warning signs and signals, patients and their loved ones should attempt to answer some critical questions when identifying addiction.
+In addition to looking for warning signs and signals, answering these critical questions can help to identify addiction.

-1. Has the patient been consuming more alcohol, drugs or tobacco, or gambling more often?
+- Has the person increased their alcohol, drugs or tobacco consumption, or are they gambling more often?

-2. Has the patient tried to stop their addictive behavior with little or no success?
+- Has the person tried to stop their addictive behavior with little or no success?

-3. Does the patient continue to drink, use drugs, smoke or gamble despite negative consequences that occur as a result of their behavior?
+- Does the person continue to drink, use drugs, smoke or gamble despite negative consequences that occur as a result of their behavior?

-If you answered yes to these questions, it is time to seek help and treatment.
+If the answer to these questions is yes, it is time to seek help and treatment.

-Identifying addiction is not something patients or their loved ones have to tackle alone.
-If anyone suspects that there is a problem, we encourage him or her to call Kolmac.
-Getting started is as easy as making a call.
-Patients can schedule a phone interview or come in for an evaluation.
-Our professional staff recognizes the signs and symptoms of addiction and can identify problems that need treatment.
+Identifying addiction is not something to tackle alone.
+Getting started with Kolmac is as easy as making a call.
+Our professional staff knows the signs and symptoms of addiction and can identify problems that need treatment.

 For help or more information about identifying addiction, contact us.
 Recognizing that there is a problem is the beginning of the journey to a new and better life.